objektwerks/scala/README.md

  rebuild the project, run tests and package it using SBT.
 This is basic continuous integration.
 Using Jenkins components, pipelines and stages can be constructed as well.
 Continuous deployment is a controversial topic, but available.
 Github and Gitlab have CI/CD services as well.
-11. **Agile:** Github, for each repository, provides a free Kanban Board that allows developers to manage project tasks.
+11. **Agile:** Github provides a free Kanban Board for each repository, allowing developers to manage project tasks.
  Gitlab also provides a Kanban Board for each repository.
 Other agile tools exist, but are considered overkill by a growing number of developers.
 Atlassian ( https://www.atlassian.com ) provides a popular ( yet overly robust ) set of agile tools.
-12. **Laptop:** Scala developers typically use a MacBook Pro, configured with a 15" screen and 16GB+.
+12. **Laptop:** Scala developers typically use a MacBook Pro, configured with a 15" screen and 16GB+ of RAM.
 Today's developers must be mobile, capable of working anywhere at anytime.
 Linux laptops are slowly gaining traction.
 13. **Homebrew:** The ultimate software package manager for Apple OSX ( https://brew.sh ).
 14. **Pathfinder:** The ultimate file system browser for Apple OSX ( https://cocoatech.com/#/ ).